 Serious susceptible infections where less toxic antibiotics are inappropriate, including respiratory, skin and soft tissue, septicemia, intraabdominal, female pelvic or genital; bone and joint (inj).

-Take with full glass water.
-Serious: 150–300mg every 6 hours.
+Take with full glass of water.
+Serious: 150–300mg every 6hrs.
 More severe: 300–450mg every 6hrs.
 Beta-hemolytic streptococcal infections: treat for at least 10 days.

-Take with full glass water.
+Take with full glass of water.
 Serious: 8–16mg/kg per day.
 More severe: 16–20mg/kg per day.
 Divide into 3–4 equal doses.
 Beta-hemolytic streptococcal infections: treat for at least 10 days.

-Caps 75mg—100; 150mg, 300mg—16, 100; Granules (100mL)—1; Inj (2mL, 4mL vials)—25
+Caps—100; Granules (100mL)—1; Inj (2mL, 4mL, 6mL vials)—25